 You just need two simple ingredients to make your own homemade buttermilk:

-- Milk – you can use whole milk, raw milk, skim milk, or anything in between for this recipe, personally I prefer whole milk because it makes it extra creamy and thick!
+- Milk – you can use store bought whole milk, skim milk, or anything in between for this recipe.
+Personally, I prefer fresh whole milk from our dairy cow because it makes it extra creamy and thick!

 - Buttermilk – yes, it seems odd that you need buttermilk to make buttermilk, but you have to have a culture to inoculate your first batch.
 Once you have buttermilk going, you can use your existing buttermilk to keep on making it for batches on end.
 When buying buttermilk from the store, just be sure the container says “live cultures” or else this recipe won't work.
 Alternatively, you can use dehydrated buttermilk cultures.